greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/roles_privs.html.md

 ```

-For managing object privileges, you would then grant the appropriate permissions to the group-level role only \(see [Table 2](#iq139925)\).
+For managing object privileges, you would then grant the appropriate permissions to the group-level role only \(see [Managing Object Privileges](#topic6)\).
 The member user roles then inherit the object privileges of the group role.
 For example:

 ```
 =# GRANT ALL ON TABLE mytable TO admin;